Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ballina Surrounds has 621 active public transport stops.
-These are a mix of train and bus services.
-There are 69 individual routes operating in total.
+These include a mix of train and bus services.
+There are 69 individual routes operating in total, providing 888 weekly passenger trips combined.

 Frequently Asked Questions - Transport